fer/securli/README.md

 ### 6. Sending updates

-Add a feature to the application, so that the creator of a message gets a copy of the email sent to the recepient, and receives an update when the message has been read.
+Add a feature to the application, so that the creator of a message gets a copy of the email sent to the recipient, and receives an update when the message has been read.